-Perhaps the most important step of building your raised bed is perfecting the soil mix.
-This will largely depend on what you want to grow – for acid-loving plants such as blueberries and azaleas, you’ll want to use an ericaceous compost; for alkaline lovers like lavender and Mediterranean herbs, you can add lime to the mix.
+Perhaps the most important step of building your raised garden bed is perfecting the soil mix.
+This will largely depend on what you want to grow – for acid-loving plants such as blueberries and azaleas, you’ll want to use an ericaceous compost.
+Don't forget, we've got lots of advice on how to grow blueberries in our guide.
+For alkaline lovers like lavender and Mediterranean herbs, you can add lime to the mix.

 In general, a good soil mix is two thirds' multi-purpose compost to one third garden soil or John Innes.
 To this you should add some organic matter, such as well-rotted manure or garden compost.
 You may also want to add sharp sand, to improve drainage.

 Wait at least two weeks before planting to allow the soil to settle.
 You may find it needs topping up at this time.

 What are the best materials for building a raised garden bed?

 There is a wider choice of materials you can use for raised garden beds than you might initially imagine.
 What you choose will depend on budget and aesthetics.

 These are some of the best material options you can build yours from: